 This policy is to provide a framework for all staff to ensure the safe and efficient transfer for all patients detained under the MHA 1983.
-The policy aims to ensure that all the transfer of detained patients and to meet the legal requirements under Section 19 of MHA 1983.
+The policy aims to ensure that all transfers of detained patients meet the legal requirements under Section 19 of MHA 1983.